nomaddlamini2024/Poised/README.md

 Step 3: Open the command prompt
-If the User is using Windows, they can open a Windows command prompt C:\Users\joesoap>
+If the User is using Windows, they can open a Windows command prompt for exmple, C:\Users\joesoap>

-Step 4: Navigate to the directory where the User saved their Java code using the “cd” command.
+Step 4: The User can navigate to the directory where the User saved their Java code using the “cd” command.
 For example, for a file saved on a C drive C:\Users\joesoap>cd desktop C:\Users\joesoap\Desktop>cd task8 C:\Users\joesoap\Desktop\task8>

 Step 5: Compile the PoisedPMS.java file code by typing “javac [filename].java” – i.e., PoisedPMS.java in the command prompt/terminal.
 This will create a .class file in the same directory.

 Step 6: Running the PoisedPMS Java program by typing “java [filename]” – i.e., PoisedPMS.java in the command prompt/terminal.
 The program will execute and produce the output.

-Where users can get help with the project
+Where a User can get help with the project
 In the event that a User needs assistance with program they can contact the following person by sending an email to this email address:
 . thandekiledlamini1@outlook.com